Southern Kaduna, Niger Delta groups boost Anyim-for-President campaign

 He told the delegations that his confidence was buoyed by the enormous strides his party, the PDP, had made in the institution of Democracy in Nigeria, reminding the Niger Delta group that the PDP established the Niger Delta Amnesty program and ensured that it was nurtured to a very successful end.

-According to him, the majority of the ex-Militants today from the Niger Delta are successful doctors, Engineers, politicians etc, adding that he made personal sacrifices to ensure the success of the exercise under former President Goodluck Jonathan administration.
+According to him, majority of the ex-Militants today from Niger Delta are successful doctors, Engineers, politicians etc, adding that he made personal sacrifices to ensure success of the exercise under former President Goodluck Jonathan adminstration.

-He reminded them too that in addition to their hopes, that the resolutions of the Southern governors that the presidency must go to the South have added another impetus to his struggle.
+He reminded them too that in addition to their hopes, that the resolutions of the Southern governors that presidency must go to the South has added another impetus to his struggle.

 Recalling Anyim’s unifying roles in the National Assembly, the Southern Kaduna leader of the delegation, Prof Dogara Mato reminded Anyim that Nigeria is presently in dire need of his type of leadership and begged him to step forward fast and unite the country.